angular/angular/aio/tools/example-zipper/README.md

 ## Three kinds of examples

-The majority of examples in AIO use `System.js` but there are also `CLI` and `Webpack` projects.
+The majority of examples in AIO use `CLI`, with some additionally using `Webpack` and upgrade usiing `SystemJS`.
 This tool is able to differentiate between them.

 The boilerplate uses a `package.json` that contains packages and scripts to run any kind of example.